vknabel/lithia/README.md

 ### Functions

 Lithia supports currying and lazy evaluation: functions can be called parameter by parameter.
-But only if all parameters have been provided and the value will actually be used, the functions itself will be called.
+If all parameters have been provided and the resulting expression will be used, the functions itself will be called.

 To reflect this behavior, functions are called braceless.
 Every parameter is separated by a comma.